 The resulting imagery resonate the timeless mystical aura of the arctic landscape, her difficult acces and history and future.
 The sun is a perfect symbol for the effects of time, climate and human activity on this pristine wilderness.
 We are all connected through the light of day and the dark of night.

 Extreme long exposure photographs of nine research locations in the arctic celebrate a global science community sharing knowledge from some of the most extreme and remote places on earth.
 The photos are presented as an S.O.S. morse code.
 Scientists working at these arctic stations warn us that our times may change faster than we can handle.
 Facts and feelings unite us in our efforts to take care of our planet.
+Take a closer look at the object on this page

 Over 25 arctic scientists participated in placing and retrieving long exposure cameras in remote places in the far north.
 Some of the images are listed in the slider below, for the full archive please visit my long exposure photography website, you can browse click and order an image there.